fltk/fltk/README.CMake.txt

     FLTK has a built-in SVG library and can create (write) SVG image files.
     Turning this option off disables SVG (read and write) support.

-FLTK_USE_KDIALOG - default ON
-    Under the KDE desktop, allows class Fl_Native_File_Chooser to use the kdialog utility program to construct its file dialog windows, when that utility is available at run time on the system.
-This option makes sense only under X11 or Wayland.

 FLTK_USE_LIBDECOR_GTK - default ON (Wayland only).
     Allow to use libdecor's GTK plugin to draw window titlebars.
 Otherwise FLTK does not use GTK and apps will not need linking to GTK.
 This feature